 Prerequisites: Biology 3403, and Chemistry 3352, 4331.

 4301 Chemistry Capstone (3-0).
 A critical review of chemical topics that requires students to integrate the knowledge and skills introduced across the curriculum.
 The capstone experience requires technical writing and verbal presentation.
 Prerequisite: Must be taken in the spring semester before graduation.

 4331 Biochemistry (3-0).
 The chemistry of living organisms.
 Carbohydrates, lipids, proteins, vitamins, and related cellular constituents are considered.
 Prerequisite: Chemistry 3352.

 4332 Intermediary Metabolism (3-0).
 Coordinated examination of enzymatic processes in the living cell.
 Prerequisite: Chemistry 4331.

 4333 Biophysical Chemistry (3-0).
 This course presents an introductory development of classical thermodynamics and dynamics as it applies to equilibrium, kinetics, and the transport properties of biological molecules.
-Biophysical methods for characterizing biological macromolecules, such as light scattering, sedimentation, electrophoesis, and structure determination methods will be presented and discussed.
-Prerequisite: Chemistry 3361, Chemistry 4331, and Mathematics 2513.
+Biophysical methods for characterizing biological macromolecules, such as light scattering, sedimentation, electrophoresis, and structure determination methods will be presented and discussed.

 4351 Advanced Organic Chemistry (3-0).
 Principles of reaction mechanisms, structure, and spectroscopic analysis as applied to theoretical, industrial, or biochemical studies.

-4521 Instrumental Analysis (3-6).
+4421 Instrumental Analysis (3-3).
 An introduction to the theoretical and practical aspects of physiochemical methods of analysis, including optical and chromatographic techniques.
-Prerequisite: Chemistry 3421 and Chemistry 3352.